A Personal Message from Dr. Sarah:

 While in school, Dr. Trotta also completed several internships in LGBTQ healthcare, and she is happy to be able to offer gender-affirming hormone therapy, in addition to transgender primary care and preventive exams.

-Dr. Trotta is currently completing a 2-year training in Worsley Five-Element Acupuncture with her mentor, David Berkshire LAc, Eric Hartmann LAc, and Dr. Judy Worsley.
+Dr. Trotta has also completed post-graduate training in Worsley Five-Element Acupuncture with her mentors, David Berkshire LAc, Eric Hartmann LAc, and Dr. Judy Worsley.
 Five-Element Acupuncture is based on the ancient Chinese recognition that humans are reflections of nature, and that we all have the energies of fire, earth, metal, water and wood within ourselves.
 By identifying and treating disharmonies or imbalances of these elements within our bodies, we are able to restore health and vitality and reach greater spiritual fulfillment.

-When she is out of the clinic, Dr. Trotta enjoys exploring the beautiful Pacific Northwest with her wife, one year old daughter, and their energetic whippet-terrier mix.
+When she is out of the clinic, Dr. Trotta enjoys exploring the beautiful Pacific Northwest with her wife, two year old daughter, and their energetic whippet-terrier mix.

 Areas of focus: